paulinho-16/MEIC-TVVS/assignments/assignment3.md

     - `secondsToday`: corresponds to the number of seconds of the user input variable
 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
    *Constraints*: negative values for the variable `secondsToday` are not allowed.
-   Several combinations of values must be tested, such as a negative input from the seconds and different combinations of the `secondsToday` parameter being smaller or larger than the previous value of the `secondsToday` variable.
+   Several combinations of values must be tested, such as a negative input from the seconds and different combinations of the `secondsToday` parameter being smaller, equal or larger than the previous value of the `secondsToday` variable.
 1. After thinking about the possible categories of inputs, we get the following tests:
     - `secondsToday` input is larger than its previous value
-    - `secondsToday` input is smaller than its previous value
+    - `secondsToday` input is smaller or equal to its previous value
     - `secondsToday` input is zero or negative

 #### *Boundary Value Analysis*